minnojs/minno-quest/src/0.0/manager/API.md

 ### Project Implicit Build
 The project implicit build has a feature for integration with mTurk.
 All you have to do is add The following code to your project, replacing the `<id#>` tags with the appropriate data of course.
-The player will affirm the mTurk question are immediately before the final task in the manager (as defined by the `last` property).
+The player will redirect the users back to mTurk immediately after the final task in the manager (as defined by the `last` property).
-Setting the isProduction property allows you to switch between the development and production urls for mTurk.
+Setting the `isProduction` property allows you to switch between the development and production urls for mTurk.

 ```js
 API.addGlobal({